Posted on Leave a comment

 To learn more about the military role of Missouri in the Civil War I recommend The Civil War in Missouri: A Military History written by Louis S. Gerteis.

 This post may contain affiliate links.
 If you click these links and make a purchase, I may receive a small commission.
 This commission does not affect any price that you pay.
-All views and opinions provided are my own and are never influenced by affiliate programs or sponsors providing products.
+Affiliate programs or sponsors providing products do not influence the views and opinions shared on this blog.

 To keep up with some of the best current writing on the Civil War, I strongly recommend a subscription to Civil War Monitor I have subscribed for several years and the content is always top notch.
 Every other month you will get articles written by some of the most knowledgeable historians in the field.
 These articles are not written for academics but rather for a broader audience.
 The book reviews will guide you to some of the best in Civil War scholarship from a variety of academic and trade publishers.
 Click the link or image below for exclusive savings.